Apollo

 Can I take my rental campervan to Rottnest Island?

-No, private vehicles are not allowed on Rottnest Island.
-Adams Coachlines runs the only bus service on the island.
-Walking and cycling are also popular ways to get around.
+No, private vehicles aren’t allowed on Rottnest Island.
+Walking and cycling are also popular ways to get around, and there are bus services on the island.

 Campervan Rental Perth Reviews